getgrav/grav-learn/pages/03.themes/03.twig-primer/docs.md

 Once this is done, the compiler turns this into PHP code that can then be evaluated and displayed to the user.

 Twig can also be extended to add additional tags, filters, tests, operators, global variables, and functions.
-More information about extending Twig can be found in its [official documentation][docs].
+More information about extending Twig can be found in its [official documentation](http://twig.sensiolabs.org/doc/advanced.html).

 ## Twig Syntax